-How well do you know about good or bad server and storage I/Os?
+How well do you know good bad ugly I/O iops?

 What about all the cloud, virtual, software defined and legacy based application that still need to do I/O?